aaa123git/cotk/docs/meta/meta_quickstart.md

 ![dashboard](https://github.com/thu-coai/cotk/blob/master/docs/source/notes/dashboard.png)
 ~~ contentend readme

+If you don't want to use cotk's dashboard, you can also choose to directly upload your model to github.

+Use ``cotk run --only-run`` instead of ``cotk run``, you will find a ``.model_config.json`` is generated.
+Commit the file and push it to github, the other can automatically download your model as the way described in next section.

 ~~ contentstart sphinx
-If you don't want to use the cotk dashboard, you can also directly upload your model to github.
-Follow the instructions at :ref:`Fast Model Reproduction <fast_model_reproduction>`.
-~~ contentend sphinx

-~~ contentstart readme
-If you don't want to use the cotk dashboard, you can also directly upload your model to github.
-Follow the instructions at [Fast Model Reproduction](https://thu-coai.github.io/cotk_docs/notes/tutorial_reproduction.html).
-~~ contentend readme

-~~ contentstart sphinx
 .. note::

     The reproducibility should be maintained by the author.
-We only make sure all the inputs are the same, but differences can be introduced by different random seeds, devices or other affects.
-Before you upload, run ``cotk run --only-run`` several times and check whether the results are the same.
+We only make sure all the input is the same, but difference can be introduced by different random seed, device or other affects.
+Before you upload, run ``cotk run --only-run`` twice and find whether the results is the same.
 ~~ contentend sphinx

 ~~ contentstart readme
 **note**: The reproducibility should be maintained by the author.
-We only make sure all the inputs are the same, but differences can be introduced by different random seeds, devices or other affects.
-Before you upload, run ``cotk run --only-run`` several times  and check whether the results are the same.
+We only make sure all the input is the same, but difference can be introduced by different random seed, device or other affects.
+Before you upload, run ``cotk run --only-run`` twice and find whether the results is the same.
 ~~ contentend readme

 ### Reproduce Experiments

-You can download models in dashboard and try to reproduce their results.
+You can download others' model in dashboard and try to reproduce their results.

 ```bash
     cotk download ID